Optimal Stopping in Latent Diffusion Models: Performance of the score matching ERM

 \end{proposition} To gain intuition into Proposition \ref{prop:learned_score_optimality}, let us consider some illustrative cases depending on the weight constraint $C$ (for the full derivation of these cases, see Appendix \ref{app:derivation-special-case-erm}).
 First, when $C=\infty$ and the data covariance is non-singular, we get $d_1=d_2=D$, thus Proposition \ref{prop:learned_score_optimality} suggests to take the projection matrix $I_D$, which is expected since $\mathcal{F}_C$ is then large enough to contain the true empirical score function.
 Second, consider the scenario when the data distribution lies on a linear subspace of dimension $d_0$.
 If $C$ is large enough, we obtain $d_1=d_2=d_0$, meaning that the projection onto the data subspace is the optimal sampling strategy, which is in line with Proposition~\ref{cor:isotropic_case-optimal-stopping-time}.
 Finally, the optimal projection can also be made explicit for exponentially-decaying covariance spectrum. \begin{corollary} Let $\lambda>16$.
 Assume that $\Sigma=\textnormal{diag}(\lambda^{-1}, \hdots, \lambda^{-D})$ and $\lambda\leq C\leq\lambda^D$.
 Let $d\in\{1,\hdots,D\}$ be such that $\hat\sigma_{d+1}^2\leq 1/C \leq \hat\sigma_d^2$.
 Then, with $n$ large enough and high probability,

 \end{corollary}

 Interestingly, when the covariance structure decays exponentially, the capacity of the score-function class—captured here by the parameter $C$—is directly tied to the optimal projection dimension.
 The latter scales logarithmically in the parameter $C$ since $\hat \sigma_{d_{\min}}^2 = \lambda^{-d_{\min}} \approx 1/C$.
+The result is illustrated in Appendix \ref{app:exp} Figure \ref{fig:linear-model-score-matching}.
 An analogous result can be derived for covariance structures with power-law decay.